Echo Beach: Reception

 In 2003, Q magazine listed "Echo Beach" among the 1001 best songs ever.

 In 2005, it was named the 35th greatest Canadian song of all time on the CBC Radio One series 50 Tracks.

 Releases

 In 2010, the band released a 30th anniversary version of "Echo Beach".
 A commentator described the new version as "definitely a different song compared to the previous version; it's slower and the famous guitar riff that introduces the song is acoustic.
 [The original] was also good to be danced to, whereas the new one is darker and languid."
 Mark Gane explained, "We wanted to commemorate the 30th anniversary of the song, by not trying to replicate the version that we originally recorded, but as musicians who've experienced three decades of living.
 We'd like to refer to the new recording of 'Echo Beach' as our 'grown-up' version."

-In pop culture
+In popular culture

-In 1996, the song was featured on Oh, What a Feeling, a 4-CD collection of Canadian music.

 In June 2011, concert promoter Live Nation opened a 4,000-person outdoor concert facility in Toronto and named it after the song.